SELab-2/OSOC-4/info/user_manual.md

 ```
 OSOC-selection-tool/                   root of the repository
 ├── LICENSE                            license (MIT)
-├── README.md
 ├── docker-compose.yml                 docker-compose file for local deployment with env variables
 ├── deploy-docker-compose.yml          docker-compose file for deployment on our server
 ├── test-docker-compose.yml            docker-compose file to run tests
-├── backend                            backend of the application (the API build with FastAPI)
+├── backend                            directory containing the backend of the application (the API build with FastAPI)
 │   ├── requirements.txt               requirements (packages needed to install, the docker will install these)
 │   ├── Dockerfile                     dockerfile for the API (uses requirements.txt)
 |   ├── TestDockerfile                 dockerfile to run tests